What Is TENS Unit Therapy?

 Most importantly, always use TENS therapy according to your physician’s directions.
 Any complications that might arise from TENS therapy for pain or another condition would result from electrical current that is too strong, which could burn your skin or deliver a dangerous electrical shock.

-ConclusionTENS can’t cure whatever conditions are causing your pain; it can only be used a treatment to relieve pain.
+ConclusionTENS machines can’t cure whatever conditions are causing your pain.
+They can only be used a treatment to relieve pain.
 If it works for you, it can drastically improve your quality of life and make you feel more comfortable.
-For this reason your physician will incorporate it into a comprehensive pain management plan, alongside medications, lifestyle changes, physical therapy, surgery, and other methods.
+For this reason your physician will incorporate it into a comprehensive pain management plan.
+You’ll use TENS therapy alongside medications, lifestyle changes, physical therapy, surgery, and other methods.
 Theoretically the unit blocks the perception of pain or increases the secretion of endorphins.
 TENS therapy has also demonstrated success in reducing or eliminating muscle spasms.

 If you’re considering TENS therapy, it’s time to talk to a medical professional.
-Click the button below to find a pain specialist in your area who can help.
+You can find a pain doctor in your area by clicking the button below or looking for one in your area by using the tips here: https://paindoctor.com/pain-management-doctors/.

 - Schoenen J, Vandersmissen B, Jeangette S, et al. Prevention of Migraine by Supraorbital Transcutaneous Neurostimulation Using the Cefaly Device: A multi-Cntre, Randomized, Sham-Controlled Trial.
 Journal of Headache and Pain 2013 14(Suppl 1): 184